initinsurya/Asymptotic-Analysis/README.md

 # Asymptotic-Analysis

+Asymptotic analysis of an algorithm refers to defining the mathematical boundation/framing of its run-time performance.
+Using asymptotic analysis, we can very well conclude the best case, average case, and worst case scenario of an algorithm.

 The sorting algorithms used in the project are Selection Sort, Insertion Sort and Quick Sort

 ** Programming language **